victordeman/AI-Driven-Product-Recommendation-Platform/README.md

 ## Future Enhancements
 - Real-time analytics dashboard in Streamlit.
-- Multimodal recommendations (e.g., image-based product matching).
+- Multimodal recommendations (e.g., image-based matching).
 - A/B testing for recommendation algorithms.

 ## Contributing
-- Follow the Scrum methodology with daily stand-ups and weekly sprints.
+- Follow Scrum methodology with daily stand-ups and weekly sprints.
-- Use Git for version control and submit pull requests for review.
+- Use Git for version control and submit pull requests.
-- Ensure all code is tested with Pytest and adheres to security standards (e.g., PII protection).
+- Ensure code is tested with Pytest and adheres to security standards.

----

 **License**: MIT
-**Contact**: [Your Name/Email]
 **Repository**: https://github.com/victordeman/AI-Driven-Product-Recommendation-Platform.git